Pay Transparency and Gender Equality: Introduction

-Second, our paper adds to the growing number of studies from the economic and management literature analyzing the impact of pay transparency policies on personnel management and the gender pay gap (\citealt{mas2017does}, \citealt{baker2019pay}, \citealt{bennedsen2019firms}, \citealt{burn2019more}, \citealt{blundell2020}, \citealt{gulyas2020payreporting}).
-The closest studies to ours are \citet{baker2019pay}, \citet{bennedsen2019firms}, \citet{blundell2020}, and \citet{gulyas2020payreporting}. \citet{baker2019pay} studies the effect on the gender pay gap of a Canadian law imposing that public sector organizations publish employees' salaries above a certain pay threshold, while \citet{bennedsen2019firms} and \citet{gulyas2020payreporting} analyze the effect on the gender pay gap of, respectively, a 2006 Danish law and a 2011 Austrian law, mandating that private firms provide employees with pay data by gender and occupation.
-Both \citet{baker2019pay} and \citet{bennedsen2019firms} find that transparency leads to pay compression from above, while \citet{gulyas2020payreporting} find no impact on individual wages and the gender pay gap.
+Our paper contributes to different strands of literature.
+To begin with, we make several contributions to the growing number of studies analyzing the impact of pay transparency on the gender pay gap and wage inequality more broadly (\citealt{card2012inequality}, \citealt{mas2017does}, \citealt{breza2018morale}, \citealt{cullen2018salary}, \citealt{burn2019more}, \citealt{dube2019fairness}, \citealt{bennedsen2020firms}, \citealt{cullen2019equilibrium}, \citealt{cullen2018much}, \citealt{baker2019pay}, \citealt{gulyas2020payreporting}).
+The closest studies to ours are \citet{bennedsen2020firms}, \citet{baker2019pay}, and \citet{gulyas2020payreporting}. \citet{baker2019pay} study the effect on the gender pay gap of a Canadian law requiring public sector organizations to publish employees’ salaries above a certain pay threshold, while \citet{bennedsen2020firms} and \citet{gulyas2020payreporting} analyze the effect on the gender pay gap of, respectively, a 2006 Danish law and a 2011 Austrian law, mandating that private firms provide their employees with pay data by gender and occupation.
+Both \citet{bennedsen2020firms} and \citet{baker2019pay} find that transparency leads to pay compression by slowing down men's wage growth.
+In contrast, \citet{gulyas2020payreporting} find no impact on individuals' wages or the gender pay gap, and suggest that the fact that, in Austria, the pay information is not disclosed publicly may contribute to explain these null results.
 Relative to these studies, the UK legislation has two unique features that could help improve our understanding of the effects of pay transparency.
-First, it mandates the publication of the percentage gender pay gap, rather than pay levels by gender.
-In the latter case, both male and female workers' bargaining power may increase as all employees acquire information not only on gender differentials, but also on their own gender average pay (\citealt{bennedsen2019firms}).
-In contrast, in the UK, this second channel is shut down.
-Second, the public disclosure of the information, coupled with extensive media attention, magnifies the information shock and its potential disciplinary effect on firms' behavior.
+First, the information disclosed focuses on the gender pay gap rather than pay levels by gender.
+While in the latter case, workers could react both to cross-gender comparisons and to comparisons with their own gender, in the UK this second channel is shut down.
+Second, in the UK setting, the information is disclosed publicly rather than provided exclusively to employees' representatives, which allows us to study the role of performance comparisons and enhanced public scrutiny in influencing firms' responses to the policy.